If I Can't Love Her: Critical reception

 This song has received acclaim from critics, who praised Menken and Rice's songwriting, as well as the performances of Mann and subsequent actors.
 Variety's Jeremy Gerard reviewed "If I Can't Love Her" as Rice's strongest lyrical contribution to the show.
 Also writing for Variety, Jerome Weeks said Menken and Rice's efforts particularly "shine" during "If I Can't Love Her", while Tom Jacobs said the song "makes the strongest impact" among their new material.
 Reviewing Justin Glaser's rendition at the Blaisdell Concert Hall, John Berger of the Honolulu Star-Advertiser said the actor's performance "brings Act I to a stirring and passionate close".
 The Times-Picayune critic Theodore P. Mahne wrote that Jason Kyle Dowies "solid vocals burst forth with power and passion".
 The Greenville News critic Paul Hyde called Chase Wolfe's version at the South Carolina Children's Theatre "impassioned", while Bob Curtright of The Wichita Eagle wrote that Thaddeus Pearson's rendition "is particularly powerful and heartbreaking".

 Other critics have commended how the song enhances the Beast's character.
 Melissa Taylor of the Houston Chronicle believes that the song offers the Beast "a gloomily relatable interiority" that the film otherwise lacked.
 Reviewing a performance at the Broward Center for the Performing Arts, Boca Raton Magazine said "If I Can't Love Her" provides "deeper emotional understanding to the sorrows of both [the Beast and Belle]", while calling it a beautiful conclusion to the first act.
 Bruce Miller of the Sioux City Journal opined that the number provides the character with his "best roar".
 Andra Abramson of DC Metro Theater Arts identified "If I Can't Love Her" as the show's only original song that does not "pale in comparison to the familiar songs from the movie."
 Simon Duke of the Evening Chronicle described the song as "a more than welcome addition to the stage version's repertoire", writing that it allows its actor "the chance to deliver a masterful, extremely powerful and goosebump inducing performance, leaving the audience to give rapturous applause as the curtain came down for the interval".
+Reviewing Alyn Hawke's performance at the Edinburgh Playhouse, Liam Rudden of the Edinburgh Evening News called his rendition shiver-inducing.
+Dianne Bourne of the Manchester Evening News called actor Shaq Taylor's performance "stirring".

 Conversely, Sean Daly of the Tampa Bay Times dismissed the song as a "hookless yearner", while the Edmonton Journal deemed it "generic" despite its "quivering intensity", writing "the Phantom might easily have taken [it] on, if he felt like padding out his stage time."